 - Return to the building only when instructed to do so by campus public safety, police, or fire department officials.

 Students are strictly prohibited from using any object with the capability to create an open flame in the residence halls.

 Candles and Incense

-In conjunction with the open flames fire safety policy, all candles incense, oil burners, etc., are strictly prohibited in the residence halls.
+In conjunction with the open flames fire safety policy, all candles incense, oil burners, etc., are strictly prohibited in the residence halls and campus buildings.

 The College strictly forbids the use or possession of fireworks, firecrackers, or any other type of explosive.

-The College strictly prohibits LIVE Christmas tees.
-Also, holiday and decorative lighting is prohibited as decorations in the rooms as this does not comply with fire safety regulations.
+The College strictly prohibits LIVE Christmas tees in buildings.
+Holiday and decorative lighting as decorations are prohibited in the rooms as this does not comply with fire safety regulations.

 Appliances and Cooking

 The college has approved only a limited number of appliances that may be used in the residence halls.
 The following appliances are strictly prohibited: Open coil burners (hot plates), griddles or grills, regular toasters, electric hamburger or hotdog cookers (including George Foreman grills), indoor/outdoor grills or hibachis, and any high heat appliance capable of heating cooking oil to the boiling point.